-A speech (perhaps for this day, not performed) was for the attendant of a blind Indian Prince, who was to address the Queen.
-They had come to seek her, and to obtain his cure, inspired by an Oracle, whose prophecy began:
+The Squire also presented another tilter in the guise of a blind Indian Prince, whose own attendant then addressed the Queen.
+They had come to seek her, and to obtain his cure, inspired by an Oracle, whose prophecy began: 'Seated between the Old World and the New,

-'Seated between the Old World and the New, A land there is no other land may touch, Where reigns a Queen in peace and honour true; Stories or fables do describe no such'.
+A land there is no other land may touch, Where reigns a Queen in peace and honour true; Stories or fables do describe no such'.

 After the Tilt, and after supper, Essex's entertainment continued with speeches in the Presence Chamber before the Queen.